cmas1/HolorLib/docs/about/origin_of_holor.md

-This library does not aim to implement these concepts: **HolorLib is not a mathematical library**, but it implements generic multidimensional containers of objects.
-These objects may be standard types, such as `floats`, `ints` or `vector<double>`, or user defined types such as a `struct`.
-Inspired by Moon and Spencer's work, we call this containers `Holor` and `HolorRef`.
-HolorLib provides fundamental operations to manipulate and access these containers, such as indexing and slicing.
-Other operations to manipulate the containers and their content, such as addition or product, are typically application specific and are not implemented in this library interface.

 [^1]: [Parry Moon and Domina Eberle Spencer, *Theory of Holors: a generalization of tensors*, Cambridge, England: Cambridge University Press, 1986](https://www.cambridge.org/core/books/theory-of-holors/A4F6FE2D43AAE06C4D3EF6B620932CCD)